maazabdulbasith/AetherNet/README.md

 ## Contributing

+We welcome contributions!
+Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and structure
+- Add TypeScript types for all new features
+- Include tests for new functionality
+- Update documentation as needed

+## Future Plans

+- Premium tier with access to advanced models
+- Collaborative features for team usage
+- Custom model fine-tuning
+- Enhanced analytics and insights
+- API access for integration with other applications

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Honesty License - dont ask files for details.

 ## Acknowledgments